-The Board of Directors normally consists of seven members and they are responsible for strategic decisions including approving organisational policy; approving the organisational development plan; and ratifying decisions made at the Greenpeace UK Annual General Meeting (AGM).
+The board of directors normally consists of seven members and they are responsible for strategic decisions including approving organisational policy; approving the organisational development plan; and ratifying decisions made at the Greenpeace UK annual general meeting.

-UK Board directorships are limited to 8 years, i.e. 2 terms of office.
-The UK Board meets three times in the year and reports to the Voting Members at the Greenpeace UK AGM.
+UK board directorships are limited to eight years (two terms of four years).
+The board meets three times in the year and reports to the voting members at the AGM.